Sir-Irk/jm_math/README.md

 # jm_math
 My custom math library that I use for developing games and graphics programs

 Note: You only need simd_sincos.h if you want the simd sin() and cos() functions.
-Otherwise you can just use jm_math.h When including simd_sincos.h you need to #define JM_MATH_USE_SSE_TRANSCENDENTALS to include the code.
+Otherwise you can just use jm_math.h.
+When including simd_sincos.h you need to #define JM_MATH_USE_SSE_TRANSCENDENTALS to include the code.

 You can Use the following defines _before_ include this file to change what is included